 - Delivering the highest quality, multidisciplinary clinical care to cancer patients

 In fact, about $40,000 in seed money for Ganesan's team came from the UCI Anti-Cancer Challenge, an annual ride-run-walk event to raise awareness and funds for pilot studies at the cancer center.
-With substantially more funding from the NIH, the Ganesan lab helped create the new molecule to treat melanoma — one that may have broad applications for other tumor types, as reported in April in the journal Cell Reports.
+With substantially more funding from the NIH, the Ganesan lab helped create the new molecular compound to block the spread of melanoma — one that may have broad applications for other tumor types, as reported in April in the journal Cell Reports.

 Such breakthroughs are possible because of UC Irvine's deep expertise in biology, mathematics, chemistry and other research areas, which the National Cancer Institute (NCI) recognized with a $10 million, five-year grant.
 That resulted in the creation of the UCI Center for Cancer Systems Biology, one of only 13 centers nationwide to join the NCI’s Cancer Systems Biology Consortium.